 6. Keep Remarketing in Mind

 That is exactly why remarketing exists in the first place.
 Also referred to as “retargeting”, it s a marketing strategy where you target the users who have visited your page before and interacted with it.
-This is a great way to remind people about your shop and reach high-quality potential customers.
+Remarketing is a great way to remind people about your shop and reach high-quality potential customers.

 7. Create Gift Guides

 Don’t underestimate the power of gift guides.
 They are really quite useful for those who need inspiration for gift ideas.
-Also, it’s a good idea to separate your gift guide into sections, so users can easily find great gift ideas whenever they need them.
+Also, it’s a good idea to separate your gift guide into sections, so users can easily find great present ideas whenever they need them.